simp/simp-doc/docs/changelogs/latest.rst

 * No SIMP component RPM install/upgrade/erase operation will modify an active Puppet environment or SIMP secondary environment, ``/var/simp/environments/simp``.
-* SIMP's :term:`CLI` will provide commands that help users create and maintain one or more SIMP omni environments, each of which is comprised of the following:
+* SIMP's :term:`CLI` provides commands that help users create and maintain one or more :term:`SIMP Omni-Environments<SIMP Omni-Environment>`, each of which is comprised of the following:

   - A Puppet environment in ``/etc/puppetlabs/code/environments``
-  - A secondary environment in ``/var/simp/environments``
+  - A :term:`SIMP Secondary Environment` in ``/var/simp/environments``
-  - A writable environment in ``/opt/puppetlabs/server/data/puppetserver/simp/environments``.
+  - A :term:`SIMP Writable Environment` in

-Other important changes for SIMP 6.4.0 include the following:

-* Support for CentOS/RHEL 7.6
-* Use of SIMP's Puppet 4.x API functions (namespaced functions) or Puppet built in functions in lieu of Puppet 3 functions.

-  - All SIMP modules now use Puppet 4.x API functions.
-  - All of SIMP's Puppet 3 functions have been deprecated and **will be removed** in the next SIMP release.
-  - All uses of ``simp/simpcat`` within SIMP modules have been removed, since ``simp/simpcat`` contains Puppet 3 functions and its functionality can largely be replaced with ``puppetlabs/concat``.

-* Non-breaking dependent module updates.
-SIMP updated as many dependent modules as possible.
-While numerous of these updates were major version bumps, the actual changes did not affect much of the SIMP infrastructure.
-  The dependency version bumps did, however, require quite a few of the SIMP modules to update their respective ``metadata.json`` files.
-These metadata changes, in turn, required SIMP module version updates.
-* Non-breaking use of new ``Simplib::Cron::*`` types.
-Many modules were converted to use the new ``cron`` types provided by ``simp/simplib``.
-These changes allow more flexible ``cron`` scheduling.
+    ``/opt/puppetlabs/server/data/puppetserver/simp/environments``.

 Module RPM Installation